zrythm/zrythm/CONTRIBUTING.md

 how would you like to help, and we will do our best to guide you.

-We want to provide a warm, friendly, and harassment-free environment, so that anyone can contribute to the best of their abilities.
+We want to provide a friendly and harassment-free environment so that anyone can contribute to the best of their abilities.
 To this end our project uses a “Contributor Covenant”, which was adapted from https://contributor-covenant.org/.